 - Refer to your breast pump manual in case you can place some pump accessories in the dishwasher.
 Otherwise, wash the parts by hand in a washbasin that’s only used when cleaning your breast pump kit and infant feeding items.

 - Place the basin, breast pump parts, and bottle brush on a clean dish or paper towel to dry.

 - Allow each part to air dry.* Do not pat them or rub them with a towel to dry.

 *Note: do not store your breast pump until each part is 100% dry to prevent mold and bacteria growth.

-For extra germ removal, sanitize pump parts, wash basin, and bottle brush at least once daily after they have been cleaned.
+For extra germ removal, sanitize pump parts, wash basin, and bottle brush at least once daily after cleaning them.
 Items can be sanitized using steam, boiling water, or a dishwasher with a sanitize setting.
-Sanitizing is especially important if your baby is less than 3 months old, was born prematurely, or has a weakened immune system due to illness or medical treatment.
-For detailed instructions on sanitizing your pump parts, visit This link.
+Sanitizing is especially important if your baby is less than three months old, was born prematurely, or has a weakened immune system due to illness or medical treatment.
+For detailed instructions on sanitizing your pump parts, visit this link.